woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding.md

 ### Testing

 If you are running the development version of WooCommerce Admin, and have [`WP_DEBUG`](https://codex.wordpress.org/WP_DEBUG) set to `true`, two Calypso connection buttons are displayed under the `WooCommerce > Settings > Help > Setup Wizard` menu, making it easier to access and test the flows.

-## Building the onboarding feature plugin

-The `onboarding` feature flag is enabled in the main WooCommerce Admin plugin build.
-That means the published version of the plugin on WordPress.org contains the onboarding feature, but it is visually off by default.
-See the "enable onboarding" section above.

-Sometimes, it may be necessary to generate a separate build of the plugin between public releases for internal testing or debugging.
-This can be done using the [building custom plugin builds](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce-admin/docs/features/feature-flags.md#building-custom-plugin-builds) feature of our build system.

-* Switch to the latest `main` branch and pull down any changes
-* Run `pnpm run build:release -- --slug onboarding --features '{"onboarding":true}'`
-* A special `woocommerce-admin-onboarding.zip` release will be generated, containing the latest onboarding code
-* Make sure to follow the directions in the "enabling onboarding" section above to properly use the build